intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 Liaison statements that are sent to the IETF without a liaison manager are generally handled by the IAB.
-Ideally, statements are sent to a contact point appointed by the IAB, who record them and further distributes them within the IETF to the right groups and experts.
-This enables a better control to ensure that liaison statement are received by the relevant parties.
+Ideally, statements are sent to a contact point appointed by the IAB, who records them and further distributes them within the IETF to the right groups and experts.
+This enables a better control to ensure that liaison statements are received by the relevant parties.

-However, it is hard to ensure that liaison statements will always be sent to the right group or person, as statements are sometimes sent directly to WG mailing lists or individuals.
+However, it is difficult to ensure that liaison statements will always be sent to the right group or person, as statements are sometimes sent directly to WG mailing lists or individuals.
 E.g an SDO might send a liaison statement to a specific IETF Area whose Area Director (AD) deems it better handled by one of the WGs,